stygian-phrygian/webmidi-isomorphic-keyboard/README.md

 ## Usage
 * Open index.html in your browser(Google Chrome is the only [current] browser with WebMIDI)
 * Select the MIDI output device (one is already selected by default).
+* Select which note layout you'd like (one is already selected by default).
 * Recently triggered events are displayed in the Event Log.

 ## Keybindings